petercz1/video_reformatter/README.md

 * copy the files into  a directory of your choice.
 * adjust settings in src/class-settings.php
 * run with `php index.php`
-* watch for problems in debug.log
+* if debug is enabled, watch for problems in debug.log

 ## version history